-Remote monitoring brings accurate and timely measurement of nearly anything to your phone.
+Remote monitoring brings accurate and timely measurement of nearly anything to your phone, pc or tablet.
 This greatly reduces the high costs that have traditionally been unavoidable in this manual, but crucial task.

 For example, stock water level checking is mandatory to ensure animals survive, especially in high temperatures.
 This exercise is costly in fuel and time for large, remote or unattended properties.